NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/03 - Ansible Inventory/01 - Ansible Inventory.md

 # 03.1 - Ansible Inventory

-Complete: No
-Flash Cards: No
-Lab: No
-Read: Yes
-Status: Complete
-Watch: Yes
-You done?: 🔥🔥🌚🌚

 ## Notes

 - Ansible can work with one or multiple systems in the system at the same time